SAP-samples/cloud-workflow-samples/cf-aif-workflow-integration-sample/README.md

 # Scenario
 While message processing in S/4 HANA error occurs in the AIF, the AIF creates an alert to inform the business user.
 While this alert, also a workflow instance in SCP Workflow service can be created and assigned to specific user of a group.
-Within the processing in SCP Workflow service, the users are able to see the error logs of the AIF message, and restart or cancel the AIF message from workflow.
+Within the processing in SCP Workflow service, the users are able to see the error logs Withof the AIF message, and restart or cancel the AIF message from workflow.

 # Requirements
 SAP Cloud Platform Tenant - If you do not have one, then you could get your hands on to a [free trial account](http://cloudplatform.sap.com/try.html).